SettleHub/health-common/README.md

 ```

 > [!NOTE]
-> The library uses the spring.application.name property from your application.yml to identify the service in responses.
+> The library uses the `spring.application.name` property from your `application.yml` or `application.properties` to identify the service in responses.